Propbase-Application/propbase_staking_blockchain/StakingAlgorithWithAPYRate.md

 ```
 When user  unstake,
     set rewards_accumulated
-    reser all stake time to be current time
+    reset all stake time to be current time
     set stake amount as follows:

     if (withdraw <= stake_2_amount) {